FlorianDietz/comgra/README.md

 * Set the "Type of training Step" to "05_iterations" so that we are only shown training steps that ran for exactly 5 iterations.
 * Select the last iteration: Note that the Node for the Loss only appears in the computational graph if the last iteration is selected, because a loss is only applied on the last iteration.
 * Select the "input" node.
-* Set "Batch or sample" to "sample 0": The values at the bottom of the screen now show the values for only the first element of the batch.
+* Set "Batch or sample" to "Sample 0": The values at the bottom of the screen now show the values for only the first element of the batch.
 This makes it possible to investigate how the network reacts to specific examples, while "Mean over the batch" is more useful for investigating how statistics change over time.
 Note that the values "mean", "abs_mean", "std", and "abs_max" at the bottom of the screen are statistics over the value dimension of the tensor.
 Setting "Batch or sample" to "Mean over the batch" means that it additionally calculates the mean over the batch dimension after calculating the statistic over the value dimension.
 This combination gives you a lot of flexibility in how you look at the data.

 | <img src="src/assets/screenshots_for_tutorial/slideshow_nodes/01.png" width="100%"/>
 | -